-Clinical guidelines do not state a preference for the use of one long-acting opioid over another for the use in moderate to severe pain (Attal et al 2010, Bril et al 2011, Chou et al 2009, Hochberg et al 2012, Manchikanti et al 2017, Qaseem 2017, Paice et al 2016, The Medical Letter 2013).
+Clinical guidelines do not state a preference for the use of one long-acting opioid over another in moderate to severe pain (Attal et al 2010, Bril et al 2011, Chou et al 2009, Kolasinski et al 2020, Manchikanti et al 2017, Paice et al 2016, Qaseem 2017, The Medical Letter 2013).
 However, opioid rotation is recommended if a patient experiences adverse effects from one agent (Chou et al 2009).
 In addition, methadone safety guidelines from the 2014 American Pain Society recommend buprenorphine as an alternative to methadone for the treatment of opioid addiction in patients with risk factors or known QTc prolongation (Chou et al 2014).